gowtham-m0/Basic-Calculator/README.md

 6.To Get Root of a Number
 7.To Get Square of a Number
 8.To Get Cube of a Number
+And Many More Operation are up to come

 Operation Like Addition,Subraction,Multiplication Can Take Numbers Upto 5!, Whereas Operation Like Division,Modulus,Root,Square,Cube Can Take Only Two or One Input!